Philippine frogmouth: Vocalizations

 Male calls are a series of low, deep woah, wash, Guam, or g-aw noises, or a short even trill.
 Female calls are louder, a short mewl that descends in pitch.
 Both sexes have a harsh growling call they repeat several times per minute, and a harsh staccato-like scream that is believed to be an alarm call.

 Conservation

 The Philippine frogmouth is currently listed as species of least concern by the IUCN as of 2012, though it is believed its population is slowly declining due to habitat destruction.
 The reason for this listing is the large range, the rate of decline not reaching the threshold to qualify as a vulnerable species, and while the population size has not been officially quantified, it is believed to exceed the threshold to be considered vulnerable based on the population size criterion.

+Occurs in a few protected areas in Northern Sierra Madre Natural Park and Bataan National Park on Luzon, Northwest Panay Peninsula Natural Park, Balinsasayao Twin Lakes Natural Park, Northern Negros Natural Park in West Visayas, Pasonanca Natural Park, Mount Kitanglad and Mount Apo in Mindanao, Rajah Sikatuna Protected Landscape in Bohol and Samar Island Natural Park but actual protection and enforcement from illegal logging and hunting are lax.